 Those who have had chickenpox are more likely to get herpes shingles.

-Due to an impaired immune system (such as people with cancer, HIV, organ transplant recipients, or those receiving chemotherapy).
+Due to a weakened immune system (for example, in people with cancer, HIV, organ transplant recipients, or patients receiving chemotherapy).

 - Around fifty years of age.